martinapons/martinapons.github.io/_pages/about.md

 ## Work in Progress
-### Spatial Frictions in Consumption and Retail Competition
+### Spatial Frictions in Consumption and Retail Competition (with Max von Ehrlich and Tobias Seidel)
 *draft and slides available upon request*

 In this paper, we empirically quantify spatial consumption frictions and the degree of local retail competition.
 We exploit a unique data set including 1.5 billion daily transactions in combination with detailed characteristics of more than 3 million households.
 Our estimates are based on a quasi--experimental approach to estimate the causal effect of store openings.